asagi4/comfyui-prompt-control/doc/syntax.md

 ```
 [(prompt test:1.1):(prompt test:0.7):0.2]
 ```
 in this form, the variables $N (where N is any number corresponding to a positional parameter) will be replaced with the given parameter.
-The parameters must be separated with a semicolon.
+The parameters must be separated with a semicolon, and can be empty.

 You can also optionally specify default values: